obnam-mirror/obnam2/obnam.md

 The responsibilities of the client are roughly:

 * split live data into chunks, upload them to server
-* store metadata of live data files in a generation file, store that too as chunks on the server
+* store metadata of live data files in a generation file (an SQLite database), store that too as chunks on the server
 * retrieve chunks from server when restoring
 * let user manage sharing of backups with other clients